SonamNarula/the-placement-arc/README.md

 # the only failure mode this pipeline actually has is the
 # quiet kind — the one where it just stops running. that
 # hasn't happened in 47 days, and it isn't scheduled to.

-# confidence was never a metric this pipeline waited to feel —
-# it shipped first, felt sure after.

 # being the loudest build in the room was never the goal.
 # being the one still running when review starts was.